pingcap/docs/explain-partitions.md

 * The rows that match `└─Selection_20` are then stream aggregated in the coprocessor, which natively understands the `count` function.
 * Each coprocessor request then sends back one row to  `└─TableReader_22` inside TiDB, which is then stream aggregated under `StreamAgg_21` and one row is returned to the client.

-The following example shows partition pruning has not applied:
+In the following example, partition pruning does not eliminate any partitions:

 {{< copyable "sql" >}}